GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 any of these policies.

 * **Manifest V3:** Is the extension built on Manifest V3?
-Manifest V3 reflects the aims of our platform vision, and all High Quality extensions must be technically compliant (see this [MV3 overview][mv3-overview]).
+Manifest V3 reflects the aims of our platform vision, and all High Quality extensions should use it.
+(See this [MV3 overview][mv3-overview].)

 * **Security:** Is the extension safe for users?
 Make sure your extension does not pose security threats, does not use deceptive installation tactics and meets Chrome Web Store's data privacy